sonic-net/DASH/dash-pipeline/README-dash-docker.md

 ## Publishing Docker Images to Azure Container Registry
 Docker images are stored in Azure Container Registry (ACR).
 Pushing new images requires proper authentication credentials for the registry.
 These credentials are stored in Git Project "Secrets" accessible only to the project administrator.
 Therefore, publishing new images is done via Git Actions which reference the secrets as "environment variables" which are available in the CI action's runner context.
-These CI actions are triggered by anything which changes the docker image contents or even the tag, including Docerfiles, image names, Makefiles, etc.
+These CI actions are triggered by anything which changes the docker image contents or even the tag, including Dockerfiles, image names, Makefiles, etc.

 For example, the file [dash-bmv2-bldr-docker-acr.yml](../.github/workflows/dash-bmv2-bldr-docker-acr.yml) contains the following code:
 ```